QCRMut: Quantum Circuit Random Mutant generator tool: Tool Abstraction

 \subsection{Insights and expectations}

-We aim to apply metamorphic testing to quantum algorithms.
-So far, it has been shown to be effective in quantum computing.
-We have seen how MorphQ \cite{paltenghi2023morphq} studied the Qiskit platform and how metamorphic testing can be applied to quantum programs, as demonstrated in \cite{abreu2022metamorphic}, where a simple adder was analysed.
-The motivation for this paper and the development of our tool is to establish metamorphic testing as an approach that can include most of the testing process in the quantum realm, aiming to delay the measurement and its inherent probabilistic nature.

-We would like to view each quantum algorithm as a whole entity, recognising that peculiarities may affect the mutation process.
-It is important to remember that some algorithms do not have the input as the initiation of the quantum system but as an oracle within itself.
-Since metamorphic testing relies on the relationship between inputs and outputs, we want to preserve the position of the input to ensure the correct mutation of the algorithm.
-This is one of the main aims in creating our tool, which differentiates it from previous approaches.
+We treat each quantum algorithm as a single entity, recognising that its particular structure may affect the mutation process.
+Some algorithms do not take the input at initialisation; instead, the input may appear as an oracle within the circuit.
+We therefore preserve the position of inputs and other key elements (e.g., subroutines), treating these positions as immutable.
+This is one of the aims in creating our tool, which is one of the main differences from previous approaches.
+A further goal is to generate correct-by-construction mutants and avoid stillborn mutants.
+However, the main difference between existing tools and ours is the mutation approach.
+While others generate an exhaustive set of mutants, we adopt a randomised approached and aim to produce a representative subset that yields similar results.

-We considered using Muskit and its Python code framework.
-However, due to replication issues and the new features we wish to implement, we have decided to develop a new tool.
-This tool will have capabilities that ensure the preservation of positions within the circuit—whether for inputs, quantum subroutines, or other elements—thereby creating a sense of immutability for these positions.
-This aligns with our goal of maintaining as much as possible within the quantum realm while testing for future applications in metamorphic testing.

-This tool has been developed to address the needs of future research, which have not been provided yet by the current quantum mutation tools.
-Consider the earliest algorithms developed in quantum computing, such as Deutsch, Deutsch-Jozsa, Simon\cite{B:QuantumScientist:2008}, or Bernstein-Vazirani\cite{AR:BV:1997}, which are designed to solve oracle problems.
-These algorithms do not receive inputs as an initiation of the quantum circuit; rather, their input is an oracle within a designated part of the circuit.
-Ensuring stability and proper insertion of the input in these areas is crucial for metamorphic testing.
-Additionally, our programs may contain subroutines whose placement must be preserved.

-We will use the structure of the \lstinline|class QuantumCircuit| defined in Qiskit.
-We are able to obtain all our quantum circuit information with the attributes defined in the class.
-One of these attributes, \lstinline|data|, allows us to observe the quantum circuit ordered list of \lstinline|CircuitInstructions|.
-This provides us with the possibility of modifying the structure of the QC and even being able to change each of the instructions.
-This process will be fully explained in the following subsections.
+We build on the structure of Qiskit's \lstinline|QuantumCircuit| class and access circuit information via its attributes.
+In particular, \lstinline|data| exposes the circuit's ordered list of instructions, allowing us to modify the circuit structure and, if required, individual instructions.
+This process is detailed in the following subsections.

+We previously developed an initial version of this tool for Qiskit 0.x, which is available in our repository.
+A key advance in this work is that our tool adapts to, and fully supports, stable Qiskit versions (Qiskit 1.3 and later).
+The transition from Qiskit 0.x to Qiskit 1.x introduced significant changes, including a Rust implementation of circuit instructions and updates to the methods for creating and adding gates to quantum circuits.
+These changes are explored in the following sections of this paper.